A Beginner's Guide to Camping Holidays in the UK

 Where is the best place to go to camp in the UK?
 Stunning seaside spots, National Park campsites, the idyllic Lake District and more...

 From the south west of England to the central belt of Scotland, there are thousands of UK campsites – catering to both tents and caravans – dotted in scenic locations across all four corners of the British Isles.
-Many are worth a visit but, as the choice can be overwhelming, we're here to narrow things down for you and indicate some of the best places to venture to.
+Many are worth a visit but, as the choice can be overwhelming, we're here to narrow things down for you and indicate some of the best places to set up camp.
 For an at-one-with-nature experience and a camping holiday to remember, you really can't go wrong with National Parks.
 For example, multiple campsites are scattered across Loch Lomond and the Trossachs National Park, perfect for novice campers keen to acquaint themselves with the great outdoors.
-If you're an experienced camper, why not raise the stakes and undertake wild camping in this stunning spot?
+If you're an experienced camper, why not raise the stakes and undertake wild camping in these same stunning Scottish spots?
 A camping holiday complete with breathtaking views can likewise be enjoyed in the Lake District, England's largest National Park.
 Dependent on your personal preferences, choose from sites that look out over Lake Windermere, or locations that have easy access to towns or entertainment facilities.
 Along with National Parks, coastal campsites promise a getaway that's good for the soul too.
 The coastline along the south west of England has many great spots to pitch a tent, such as St Ives and Padstow for example.
 Sites that sit at sea level also tend to be mild in terms of climate – in comparison with campsites that are at an altitude – making them a top pick for camping first-timers.
 And, if you're still in need of inspiration, why not enjoy the best of both worlds and head to the Pembrokeshire Coast National Park in south west Wales?
 Despite being on the smaller side, this park has a stunning geography and numerous walking routes through varied countryside.

 Image